nationalarchives/tdr-dev-documentation/architecture-decision-records/0021-service-unavailable-page.md

 * Cheap
 * Can keep everything in eu-west-2
 #### Disadvantages
 * This has to be done using a web server of some kind, most likely in Python or Javascript.
-I've created an example project
+We've prototyped this to check it would work.

 ### Options for carrying out the switchover